2026 NASCAR Daytona 500 Betting

-Nine drivers make up the next tier of favorites with odds between 13/1 and 20/1.
-That list includes notable names like defending champion William Byron and three-time Daytona 500 winner Denny Hamlin.
-This is the Daytona 500 after all and as we’ve seen in past races anything can and typically does happen.
-The previous four winners were all first-timers at the Daytona 500.
+Nine drivers make up the next tier of contenders with odds between +1500 and +2000.
+That list includes notable names like two-time defending champion William Byron and three-time Daytona 500 winner Denny Hamlin.
+This is the Daytona 500 after all and as we’ve seen in past races, anything can, and typically does happen.

-Byron wasn’t among the favorites last season and the three winners before him Ricky Stenhouse Jr. (2023), Austin Cindric (2022) and Michael McDowell (2021) all came out of nowhere to win the Daytona 500 proving the old adage that you can expect the unexpected at this race.
+Byron wasn’t the favorite last season and the three winners before him Ricky Stenhouse Jr. (2023), Austin Cindric (2022) and Michael McDowell (2021) all came out of nowhere to win the Daytona 500 proving the old adage that you can expect the unexpected in this race.

 Motor Racing Betting Lines